-2. AMENDMENT TO ARTICLES OF INCORPORATION THAT CHANGES THE NOTICE PERIOD FOR FOR AGAINST ABSTAIN SUBMITTING SHAREHOLDER PROPOSALS AND SHAREHOLDER NOMINEES 0 0 0 3.
-RATIFICATION AND CONFIRMATION OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2005 0 0 0
+2. AMENDMENT TO ARTICLES OF INCORPORATION THAT CHANGES THE NOTICE PERIOD FOR SUBMITTING SHAREHOLDER PROPOSALS AND SHAREHOLDER NOMINEES FOR 0 AGAINST 0 ABSTAIN O 3.
+RATIFICATION AND CONFIRMATION OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2005 0 0 0 The Board of Directors recommends a vote AGAINST proposal 4.
+4. SHAREHOLDER PROPOSAL REGARDING THE PROCESS FOR NOMINATION OF A DIRECTOR 0 0 0

-The Board of Directors recommends a vote AGAINST proposal 4.
+O I/We consent to access future annual reports, proxy statements and other proxy soliciting material over the Internet as described above.

-- 4. SHAREHOLDER PROPOSAL REGARDING THE PROCESS FOR NOMINATION OF A DIRECTOR 0 0 - o I/We consent to access future annual reports, proxy statements and other proxy soliciting material over the Internet as described above. - O I/We will attend the Annual Meeting to be held in Topeka, Kansas.
+O I/We will attend the Annual Meeting to be held in Topeka, Kansas.